CONTENTS

 William E. R. SATCHELL son 15 Office Boy born Pimlico, London

 William Edwin LAVER (b.
-1858) married Mary Jane WHITE in Weymouth, Dorset in 1886.
-She was born in Blackford, Somerset in about 1864.
+1858) married Mary Jane WHITE in Melcombe Regis, Dorset on 8th April 1886.
+She was born in Blackford, Somerset in about 1860 and was the daughter of Henry and Martha WHITE.
 William and Mary had at least two children together - Ida May, born c.
 1888 in Stanton, Wiltshire, and Albert Edward, born c.
 1890 in Freeland, Oxfordshire.

 Susan Jane LAVER (b.
 1861) married George MANVELL on 20th September 1886 in St John the Evangelist, St Pancras, London.
 George was born in Brighton, Sussex in about 1853 and was the son of George MANVELL and Ann ETHERIDGE.
 This is how George and Susan appear in the 1891 and 1901 censuses: